DreamRunner: Fine-Grained Compositional Story-to-Video Generation with Retrieval-Augmented Motion Adaptation: Compositional T2V Examples

 \section{Compositional T2V Examples}

 In this section, we present qualitative examples demonstrating the capabilities of \ours{} in compositional text-to-video generation. \ours{} effectively generates videos with accurate action binding to different characters, consistent attributes across objects, dynamic attribute changes, motion control, object interactions, and appropriate spatial relationships between objects.
+Note that in the overlapped regions, the caption is a merge of all involved captions.
+For cleaner visualization, we don’t show the merged caption in the layout plans.

 For action binding, as shown in Figure~\ref{fig:action_binding}, \ours{} generates distinct motions for two objects (e.g., A monkey in a pilot jacket and a parrot with aviator goggles ready for flight), ensuring the actions are correctly bound to their respective objects without interference.